 (4) Use these buttons to move forward or backward one half-graph at a time.

 (5) Use this button to view the raw log messages matching your search.

-(6) Use these fields to graph data from a specific server or log file.
-You can use * as a wildcard at the beginning or end (but not the middle) of a name.
+(6) Use these fields to search a specific server or log file.
+If you're using Kubernetes these will allow you to search cluster and controller name, respectively.
+You can use a single * as a wildcard at the beginning or end (but not the middle) of the server or log file name.

-You can click on any value to restrict your graph to log messages having that field value.
-For numeric fields, click the "Graph Values" button to display a graph of that field.
+You can click on a value to restrict your graph to events having that field value.

 (8) This shows the name of the field you're graphing.